 Measuring for Bay Curtain Tracks

 Start at one end of the bay window where the curtain track is to start.
 Measure across this section of wall to where it meets at the angle of the next section of wall.
 Write down the measurement and then measure across to the next section of wall, continuing around the bay to where the track is to finish.
 Add these measurements up to give you your total required track length.
-Please visit our shop to see our ranges of Plastic and Metal Bay Window Track.
+Please visit our shop to see our ranges of Plastic and Metal Bay Window Tracks.

 Choosing a Bay Window Treatment